MUN-COMP3100/project-saju15team/README.md

 ###### How to run/shutdown the Server:
 1. To run : after the database in initiated successfuly, run 'node app.mjs' command in the terminal.
 2. To shutdown: after the test, press 'ctrl + c' to close the connection/ server.

-##### Mocha Test:
-###### Before using mocha test do the following:
-  - Go to *Registrations.mjs* inside the *SeverFeatures* folder.
-  - Uncomment line# 46 and 47 and run the program by command -> node Registration.mjs
-  - This will add 2 courses to a student, in order for the scourse schedule feature to work.
-  - Comment the lines again - very important and then,
-1. 'main-test.mjs' inside the test folder implements mocha tests for all 6 features.
-2. To run the test, start the server and type the following command in the terminal(root folder) --> npm test
-3. Features can be also tested seperately. (read Description section.)

 #### Feature Description: